 4. Growing outside of the business e.g launching a side gig or taking up a hobby

 Again, more and more people are launching side hustles, side gigs or taking up hobbies to keep the learning cycle going and to fit around their lives.
 These can all benefit the employer as new skills are learnt which can then be used within their day today.

 5. Getting experience in another business or industry

-If a company does not offer a clear direction then quite often the path may well be to leave and gain new skills and learning elsewhere.
-In a time where we are at near full employment this is quite a viable option for most employees and even more reason businesses need to think about how to nurture their talent rather than regard them as a cost/overhead.
+If a company does not offer a clear direction then quite often the path may well be to leave and gain new skills and learn elsewhere.
+In a time where we are at near full employment, this is quite a viable option for most employees and even more reason businesses need to think about how to nurture their talent rather than regard them as a cost/overhead.

 So how can businesses ensure they nurture and retain their talent.

 Understanding the key triggers for change is essential, not however at the point they’ve been triggered (Aka the exit interview).